 Hubby and I have brainstormed some ideas to keep him involved and in touch.
 The flat we’re getting will allow us to stay with him when we’re in the UK.
 We’ll get a laptop and set it up with Skype, email and make our blog a favorite so he can find it easily.
 In fact, we might get him set up on FaceBook.

 A bit of fun time – is that allowed?

-Having a few hours to spare Simon between viewing flats and deciding on a nursery for Sienna, Simon and I took the Gosport ferry over to Portsmouth were I purchased a new sweater and some T-shirts for our trip.
+Having a few hours to spare Simon between viewing flats and deciding on a nursery for Sienna, Simon and I took the Gosport ferry over to Portsmouth where I purchased a new sweater and some T-shirts for our trip.
 It felt absolutely refreshing to take some time out to do something fun.
-I feel as everything we do now is for our trip and there’s no down time.
+I feel as everything we do now is for our trip and there’s no downtime.
 The little ferry ride and some retail therapy felt like bliss.
-We also had a fantastic lunch – I had a warm goats cheese with caramelised onions and it was happiness in my mouth.
+We also had a fantastic lunch – I had a warm goats cheese with caramelized onions and it was happiness in my mouth.

 After viewing flats, some retail therapy, and lunch Simon and I had to decide between two nurseries for our daughter.
 We rushed around to get the quick tour and make a decision.

 The first nursery was fine – it was everything we expected and suitable for a 3-month stay.
 The kids looked happy, there was a nice outdoor play area, the food was locally sourced and homemade.
 It ticked all the boxes.

 The second nursery wasn’t a perfect fit.
 It was in an old cold creaking Victorian built house that was in need of repair.
 The playground was a sectioned off the driveway and all the kids had snail trail runny noses.
 Making a decision wasn’t difficult.